greeny-blue/cyber-portfolio/README.md

 # Cyber Portfolio

 This repository acts as a curated hub for my cybersecurity work.

 It brings together practical defensive tooling, applied network analysis and exploratory research projects developed through self-directed learning and hands-on experimentation.

+The portfolio is **actively evolving**: projects are iterated on, extended and refined over time as new ideas are tested and capabilities deepen.

 The emphasis throughout is on:
 - learning through building